Osmosis Jones: Voices

+Twisted Brown Trucker members Kid Rock, Kenny Olsen, Jason Krause, Joe C. (His final public performance), Stefanie Eulinberg, Jimmie "Bones" Trombly, and Uncle Kracker provide the voices of the fictional band Kidney Rock.

 Production

 Osmosis Jones went through development hell during production.
 The animated sequences, directed by Tom Sito and Piet Kroon, went into production as planned even being completed ahead of schedule, but acquiring both a director and a star actor for the live-action sequences took a considerable amount of time, until Bill Murray was cast as the main character of Frank, and Peter and Bobby Farrelly stepped in to direct the live-action sequences.
 As part of their contract, the Farrelly brothers are credited as the primary directors of the film, although they did no supervision of the animated portions of the film.
-Will Smith was interested in the part of Ozzy, but in the end his schedule would not permit it.
+Will Smith was interested in the part of Ozzy, but in the end, his schedule would not permit it.

-Principal photography on the live-action scenes took place from April 2 to June 19, 2000 in Plymouth, Massachusetts.
+Principal photography on the live-action scenes took place from April 2 to June 19, 2000, in Plymouth, Massachusetts.

 Osmosis Jones was originally rated PG-13 by the MPAA for "crude language" and "bodily humor" in 2000.
-However, Warner Bros. edited the film to make it family-friendly; and in 2001 when it was released, the film was re-rated PG on appeal for "bodily humor".
+However, Warner Bros. edited the film to make it family-friendly; and in 2001 when it was released, the film was re-rated PG for "bodily humor".